 ALA, as it’s commonly referred to, is naturally occurring in the body.
 It serves as an antioxidant and anti-inflammatory agent to protect your body’s cells from harm.
 ALA is best to take with Vitamin C, which is a good reason why it is included in the Emergen-C ingredients.

-It is considered safe to take for breastfeeding mothers and shows low risk for lactating mothers.
+It is considered safe to take for breastfeeding mothers and shows a low risk for lactating mothers.
 Always monitor your breastfed infant and milk supply for any unusual side effects from any supplements, herbs, or medications you may be taking.

 Combined with Omega-3, ALA has also been shown to help postpartum perineal pain among postpartum mothers due to its anti-inflammatory properties.